Manningham, Bradford

-Manningham is an historically industrial workers area as well as a council ward of Bradford, West Yorkshire, England.
+Manningham is a historically industrial workers' area as well as a council ward of Bradford, West Yorkshire, England.

 The population of the 2011 Census for the Manningham Ward was 19,983.

 History

+The name Manningham probably derives from the Old English Maegeninghām meaning 'village connected with Maegen'.

 Manningham holds a wealth of industrial history, including mill buildings, imposing wool merchants' houses and back-to-back terraced houses.

 It is the old Jewish area of Bradford.
 Many of Manningham's German community later migrated to the Heaton area of the city.